Skip to main content

 Jim Mann

-Jim Mann is a member of the Heart Foundation’s Board of Directors.
-He is Professor of Medicine at the University of Otago and a Trustee of the Otago-Southland Diabetes Research Trust.
-He is Director of the Edgar Diabetes and Obesity Research Centre at the University of Otago, the ‘Healthier Lives’ National Science Challenge and the New Zealand-China Non-Communicable Diseases Research Collaboration Centre.
+Professor of Medicine at the University of Otago and a trustee of the Otago-Southland Diabetes Research Trust.
+He is Director of the Edgar Diabetes and Obesity Research Centre at the University of Otago, and the New Zealand-China Non-Communicable Diseases Research Collaboration Centre.
+In 2022, Jim was made a Knight Companion of the New Zealand Order of Merit for services to health.
+Jim was made a Life Member of the Heart Foundation in 2025, in recognition of his remarkable service and enduring contribution to the Heart Foundation.

 Steve Anderson